 Male infertility – Army losing stamina

-Therefore in every cycle new sperm can differ from the last one, by the numbers and quality.
+Therefore in every cycle, new sperm can differ from the last one, by the numbers and quality.
 And those elements are the important ones when we talk about male fertility.
-Sperm is made out of spermatozoa, secretion of sex glands and secretion of epididymis.
-Usually there are some cells included also like cells from the urinary tract, white blood cells or in some cases various microorganisms.
+Sperm is made out of spermatozoa, secretion of sex glands, and secretion of the epididymis.
+Usually, there are some cells included also like cells from the urinary tract, white blood cells, or in some cases various microorganisms.

 Normal sperm numbers consist of about 50% mobile spermatozoa and half of that of progressively motile spermatozoa – more important ones since they move forward.
-Most common causes of weak sperm motility are various acute and chronic infections in the urinary tract, bladder, prostate or testicles.
-In that case after the urology exam, it’s important to do microbiological tests like urine culture, semen culture, urethral swab for aerobic and anaerobic bacteria, chlamydia, mycoplasma and ureaplasma.
+The most common causes of weak sperm motility are various acute and chronic infections in the urinary tract, bladder, prostate, or testicles.
+In that case, after the urology exam, it’s important to do microbiological tests like urine culture, semen culture, urethral swab for aerobic and anaerobic bacteria, chlamydia, mycoplasma, and ureaplasma.

 Male powerful allies